Skip to main content

 3. Include longer downtime into your weekly schedule.
 This could be one night in the middle of the week or having an entire weekend day for rest.

 4. Do self-care activities during downtime.
-This could be hobbies like painting or gardening, spa sessions, or time with family.
+This could be hobbies like painting or gardening, spa sessions, exercise, or time with family.

 5. Evaluate and adjust your schedule to make sure you have enough time for breaks and downtime.
 Flexibility is key to finding the balance that works for you.